Luigian/Php_Piscine/day04/ex00/README.md

-# Piscine_Php / day04 / ex00 : Session
+# Php_Piscine / day04 / ex00 : Session

 ## Description
 The objective of this exercise was to create a page named index.php that contains a form allowing to create/modify its username and password.